fernandotonon/QtMeshEditor/README.md

 ### Build Ogre
 	Open CMake
 	Drag and Drop CMakeLists.txt to CMake GUI
-	Press Configure
+	For Linux, set OGRE_GLSUPPORT_USE_EGL to FALSE (it craches on trying to use multiple viewports) Press Configure
 	Select MingW Compiler
 	Make sure the Assimp_DIR is configured (C:/Assimp/lib/cmake/assimp-5.2)